A warm welcome breaks the ice

 Seven human services & restorative justice students and a dental hygiene student also attended the welcome and accompanied the visitors to the Challenge Course.

-Watch PCToday for more about the group’s visit, which runs through March 28, and will include immersion into the college’s hands-on instruction and enjoyment of much that the area has to offer.
+The group’s visit runs through March 28 and will include immersion into the college’s hands-on instruction and enjoyment of much that the area has to offer.